laytenter/Insider-London/_posts/2013-03-21-pop-up-retail.md

 ---
+title: 'PopUp, PitchUp and payment: how to make sales on the High Street and beyond'
+date: '2013-03-21 11:41:15'
+categories:
+- blog
+- Retail Store Design
 id: 4904
-title: 'PopUp, PitchUp and payment: how to make sales on the High Street and beyond'
-date: 2013-03-21T11:41:15+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=4904
-permalink: /pop-up-retail/
+permalink: "/pop-up-retail/"
-categories:
-  - blog
-  - Retail Store Design
 tags:
 - emma jones
 - enterprise nation
 - pop-up retail
 - retail
 - retail event
+slug: pop-up-retail

 ---
 At a time when the High Street is struggling, small businesses are looking for routes to market and the opportunity to meet customers face to face.
 This is why I believe small businesses have a vital role to play in bringing High Streets back to life, and customers onto the streets.